bbarres/SelfOut/README.md

 :-------------------------:|:-------------------------:
 ![alt text](http://googledrive.com/host/0B-FIusWb7o6PfjdhbUJncm1mdjM1NnQ1TWl6MHhZUnNRZjd6RkUtUVo5WlFsVURTV0lvQjA/CoinRisk12.png "Relative risk maps of coinfection vs infection in 2012.
 This map was obtained using 'spatstat' R package")  |  ![alt text](http://googledrive.com/host/0B-FIusWb7o6PfjdhbUJncm1mdjM1NnQ1TWl6MHhZUnNRZjd6RkUtUVo5WlFsVURTV0lvQjA/CoinRisk13.png "Relative risk maps of coinfection vs infection in 2013.
 This map was obtained using 'spatstat' R package")

+>These maps show the relative risk to find a coinfected sample in the metapopulation of the plant pathogen *P. plantaginis*.
+The darker the red, the higher the probability to find a plant with multiple strains on a leaf.
+These maps show that coinfection is found everywhere in Åland Islands, that there is a lot of variation of the prevalence of coinfection across the system and that there is also some temporal variation of the distribution of coinfection from one year to another.

 ---